 For authors of reviews that are due to be (re)assessed for updating

 Unfortunately, we are no longer able to routinely commit to assessing reviews for updating, as we would do under normal circumstances.
-However, we are open to discussion with author teams if there is a strong reason for updating, for example there is new evidence which may change the conclusions in a high priority review, and there is secure funding to support the update.
+However, we are open to discussion with author teams if there is a strong reason for updating, for example there is new evidence which may change the conclusions in a high priority review, an experienced author team who can complete the update to a high standard, and secure funding to support the update.
 In these circumstances, we would be very happy to discuss the future of a particular title.

 For authors planning on proposing a new title

 We are committed to finding a new funding stream to continue our important work and to contribute to better health in our communities beyond March 2023.
-We are engaging with our Cochrane colleagues regarding the future restructuring of evidence synthesis (see here for more information and an opportunity to contribute (survey closes 31 Oct)).
+We are engaging with our Cochrane colleagues regarding the future restructuring of evidence synthesis within the organisation (see here for more information).
 We are also fortunate and grateful to have an expert Editorial Board providing invaluable support as we find our way forward.